sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-middleware.md

 ## Advanced mock responses with Tyk OAS

-When working with Tyk OAS APIs, Tyk Gateway can automatically parse the [examples and schema]({{< ref "product-stack/tyk-gateway/middleware/mock-response-openapi" >}}) in the OpenAPI description and use this to generate responses automatically depending on the [content of the request]({{< ref "product-stack/tyk-gateway/middleware/mock-response-tyk-oas#working-with-multiple-mock-responses-for-an-endpoint" >}})
+When working with Tyk OAS APIs, Tyk Gateway can parse the [examples and schema]({{< ref "product-stack/tyk-gateway/middleware/mock-response-openapi" >}}) in the OpenAPI description and use this to automatically generate responses using those examples.
+Where multiple examples are defined, for example for different response codes, Tyk enables you to [configure special headers]({{< ref "product-stack/tyk-gateway/middleware/mock-response-tyk-oas#multiple-mock-responses-for-a-single-endpoint" >}}) in the request to select the desired mock response.

 ## Middleware execution order during request processing